vimoxshah/vending_machine/readme.md

 - clone this repo
 - create vritual env using `virtualenv -p python3.7 venv`
-- now you can activate it using `source activate venv/bin/activate`
+- now you can activate it using `source venv/bin/activate`
 - you can load env variables using `source local_export.sh`

 - install the requirements using `pip3 install -r vending_machine/requirements.txt`